rwebaz/Governance-Lessons-Project/docs/pages/Reasonable-Accommodation.md

 The State of Massachusetts Supreme Court just ruled a "Reasonable Accommodation" for handicapped #Medmj patients is warranted.

-And, a failure to provide a "Reasonable Accommodation" to a handicapped employee is a violation of the law.

-## Table O Contents

-- TOC
-{:toc}
+{% include toc-flammarion.md %}

 ## Duty To Help Mitigate

+The State of Massachusetts Supreme Court just ruled a failure to provide a "Reasonable Accommodation" to a handicapped employee is a violation of the law.

 **Rule**.
 A company has a duty to help mitigate an employee's reasonable request for accommodation.